 1. Enable Installation of Apps from Unknown Sources

-On newer Android Phones running Android Oreo or later version, you can follow the steps below to allow installation of Apps from unknown sources.
+On newer Android phones running Android Oreo or later versions, you can follow the steps below to allow installation of Apps from unknown sources.

 1. Open Settings > tap on Apps & notifications.